 The Company uses the asset and liability method in accounting for income taxes.
 Deferred tax assets and liabilities are recognized for the estimated future tax consequences attributable to differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred income taxes of a change in tax rates is recognized in the period that includes the enactment date.
 Deferred tax expense or benefit is the result of changes in the deferred tax asset and liability.
 Valuation allowances are established when necessary, to reduce deferred tax assets where it is more-likely-than-not that the deferred tax assets will not be realized.
-In evaluating the Company's ability to recover deferred tax assets, the Company considers all available positive and negative evidence, including historical operating results, ongoing tax planning, and forecasts of future tax assets to the amount that is more-likely-than-not to be realized.
-The Company has established a valuation allowance to reduce its net deferred tax assets to the amount that is more-likely-than-not to be realized.
+In evaluating the Company's ability to recover deferred tax assets, the Company considers all available positive and negative evidence, including historical operating results, ongoing tax planning, and forecasts of future taxable income on a jurisdiction-by-jurisdiction basis.
+Based on the level of historical losses, the Company has established a valuation allowance to reduce its net deferred tax assets to the amount that is more-likely-than-not to be realized.
 The Company has recorded a full valuation allowance against its deferred tax assets as of December 31, 2021 and 2020.